ThaddeusSegura/Video_Chat_Emotion_Capture/README.md

-# Video Chat Emotion Dectection
+# Video Chat Emotion Detection

 This Repo contains all files related to the creation of this blog post: